LIT-Protocol/lit-bundlr-example/README.md

+# 🚨 This repo uses a deprecated Lit network and a deprecated version of the Lit JS SDK.

 # How to use Bundlr/Arweave with Lit

 This is an example project of showing you how to use bundlr/arweave with lit in the browser and on the backend